shirat74/dvipdfm-x/README.md

 ```
 pdf:encrypt userpw (user password) ownerpw (owner password)
             length number
             perm   number
 ```

 to encrypt output PDF files.
-Where user-password and owner-password must be specified as PDF string objects. (which might be empty)
+Where user-password and owner-password must be specified as PDF string objects. (which might be empty) Numbers here must be decimal numbers.

-### Dvipdfmx Extension
+### Dvipdfmx Extensions

 A new special `dvipdfmx:config` is added to make it possible to invoke a command line option.
 All command line options except `D` option